Contemporary history: 2001–present

-In 2001, the September 11 attacks—the deadliest terrorist attacks in human history—were carried out by al-Qaeda against the United States.
+In 2001 the September 11 attacks—the deadliest terrorist attacks in human history—were carried out by al-Qaeda against the United States.
 In response, the United States declared the war on terror, a global conflict against Islamist terrorism.
 US-led coalitions launched a war in Afghanistan (2001–2021) against the Taliban-ruled Islamic Emirate and the Iraq War (2003–2011) that deposed Iraqi leader Saddam Hussein.
 The US killed al-Qaeda leader Osama bin Laden in 2011 and withdrew from Afghanistan in 2021, after which the Taliban retook control of the country.
 The US also led interventions against militant groups across Africa and the Middle East, including the war against the Islamic State.
-After the September 11 attacks, many countries expanded the powers of law enforcement to combat terrorism and several other terrorist attacks took place across the world.
+After the 11 September attacks, many countries expanded the powers of law enforcement to combat terrorism and several other terrorist attacks took place across the world.

 China has sought to challenge the United States's global hegemony.
 Under Barack Obama, the US pivoted its foreign policy focus to East Asia; China–US relations deteriorated further under Xi Jinping in China and Donald Trump in the US.
 The two countries have engaged in a trade war and fought for influence in the developing world.
 In later years, China escalated disputes in the South China Sea and over Taiwan and has led BRICS as forum for emerging powers, while the US formed the Quad grouping with Australia, India, and Japan.
 Disputes between India and China led to skirmishes between the two countries (2020–2021), and after North Korea obtained nuclear weapons in 2006, the threat of their use caused the North Korean crisis (2017–2018).
 Elsewhere in Asia, Nepal abolished its monarchy in 2008 after the end of the Nepalese Civil War; a 2015 nationwide ceasefire after a series of reforms (2011–2015) ended the Myanmar conflict until a coup d'état began a new civil war in 2021; and a 2024 a pro-democracy uprising in Bangladesh overthrew Sheikh Hasina.
+In 2025, Nepal's former government was overthrown forming a new government.